Ionization Energies

 Deviation of Ionization Trends and Cation Effects

 Another deviation occurs as orbitals become more than one-half filled.
 The first ionization energy for oxygen is slightly less than that for nitrogen, despite the trend in increasing IE1 values across a period.
-This si due to the electron-elelctron repulsion caused by pairing the elctrons in the 2p orbital of oxygen.
+This is due to the electron-elelctron repulsion caused by pairing the elctrons in the 2p orbital of oxygen.
 Removing one electron form oxygen will eliminate this repulsion. as a result, the orbital becomes half-filled, which is energetically favorable.
 Analogous changes occur in succeeding periods (note the dip for sulfur after phosphorus in Figure 2).

 Removing an electron from a cation is more difficult than removing an electron from a neutral atom.
 This is due to the greater electrostatic attraction to the cation.
 Similarly, removing an electron from a cation with a higher positive charge is more difficult compared to a lower charge one.
 Thus, successive ionization energies for one element always increase.